As of 08/16/2019

 For example, if you ask yahoo to download symbol ^GSPC, it will download the S & P 500 index for you.
 Send the same symbol to google and it will reject the request because it doesn't understand it.
 Another example.
 NBL is Noble Energy on yahoo, but try to download NBL from google and it'll cough up fur balls.
 On google, you have to use NYSE:NBL as the symbol.

 Before I explain this, be sure to read the WARNINGS for the indicator.
-Too many people are trying to trade using the signal and that's a mistake.Why do daily CPI readings not match those from the spreadsheet?
+Too many people are trying to trade using the signal and that's a mistake.Why do chart patterns appear one day and disappear the next in Patternz?

 I use the Nr7 chart pattern, but wait up to 7 days for a breakout to occur from that pattern for each stock.
 Let's say that the chart pattern indicator (CPI) says that the market is bearish on Wednesday with 150 Nr7s completed but price has not broken out upward or downward yet (closed above the highest high or lowest low during the past 7 days).
 On Friday, let's also say that the market makes a huge move up, say 150 points.
 Most of those 150 Nr7s waiting to breakout will do so on Friday when their stocks close above the highest high posted by the Nr7.
 Thus, the bullish and bearish counts for the prior 7 days will be adjusted accordingly and that may well cause a bearish signal to disappear.
 That's why signals can appear or disappear for up to 7 days from the current day.
 It happens when the markets make large price swings either up or down.